samaythakkargfs/apitest/README.md

 npm test
 ```

+Report can be found in file named test-report.html

 ### Please Node: IF the tests are failing, then it  might be 503 due to load on application or 429 error due to max requests reached

 ### Suggestions